What is this rule about?

-The DNR is accepting written comments on these proposed rules from through Dec.
+The DNR accepted written comments on these proposed rules from Oct.
+31, 2022 through Dec.
 9, 2022.
-Please submit your comments to [email protected].
-All information you submit in a public comment during formal rulemaking proceedings is public data, including your name and contact information.
+The public comment period has now ended.
 The DNR invasive species rulemaking website will be updated with final decisions about the proposed rules.

 Where can I get more information?